baigudin-software/eoos-system-if-win32/README.md

-# eoos-system-if-win32
+# EOOS RT Evolution One - Win32
-The embedded object-oriented interface of the Windows operating system
+EOOS RT Evolution One is an embedded object-oriented real-time operating system (RTOS) complied with MISRA C++ rules.
+It has been written in C++ language (ISO/IEC 14882:1998) and aimed to be used into microprocessor-based systems.